Welcome to my comprehensive guide on how to punish a sub effectively.

 In short, punishment will not ‘fix’ someone being a poor partner.

-While reading this guide, please keep in mind – power exchange dynamics are based on mutual effort.
-What that effort looks like may vary depending on which side of the slash you’re on, but at the end of the day (and I cannot stress this enough), you cannot train a relationship partner to treat you better.
+While reading this guide, please do keep in mind that power exchange dynamics are based on mutual effort.
+What that effort looks like may vary depending on which side of the slash you’re on, but at the end of the day (and I cannot stress this enough), you cannot train a relationship partner to treat you better through D/s.
 If they are not going to put in effort into your relationship of their own accord, you can’t make them.

 Don’t try.
 It won’t go well.